 The Graduate Certificate is intended to give the student a panoramic view of space resources to understand the role that scientific knowledge, engineering systems, economic analyses, business cases, and legal and policy aspects play in this field.
-This option requires students to take a minimum of 12 credit hours online with 6 credit hours from two core courses (SPRS501 and SPRS502) and 6 credit hours chosen from other core or elective courses.
+This option requires students to take a minimum of 12 credits online with 6 credits from two core courses (SPRS501 and SPRS502) and 6 credits chosen from other core or elective courses.
 Table 1 lists the courses that will comprise the curriculum for the Graduate Certificate.